cybershoe/autoapmifier-docs/docs/troubleshooting.rst

 I have a different question/idea/suggestion
 -------------------------------------------

-Feedback is welcome, either through to Chrome extension feedback system, or by e-mail at autoapmifier@f5.com.
+Feedback is welcome, either through the Chrome extension feedback system, or by e-mail at autoapmifier@f5.com.
 Please note that this is a side-project from the F5 field engineering team, and not an official F5 product; as such, updates may be infrequent or not happen at all.